 - Must have several years of project management experience

-- Earns ~218K on average but can earn up to $280K depending on the company and industry
+- Earns on average of ~218K but can earn up to $280K depending on the company and industry

 We will go over the Project Management Officer in detail throughout this post.

 Project Management Officer

 Depending on the culture, size, and industry of the company, the Project Management Office structure varies.
 There are three types of PMO structures and depending on the type of the PMO, the Project Management Officer roles and functions differ.
 Let’s go through the different PMO structures first.